A Law of Data Separation in Deep Learning: Discussion

-We would like to thank X.Y.~Han for very helpful comments and feedback on an early version of the manuscript.
-This research was supported in part by NSF grants CCF-1934876 and CAREER DMS-1847415, and an Alfred Sloan Research Fellowship.
+\acknow{We are grateful to X.Y.~Han for very helpful comments and feedback on an early version of the manuscript.
+We also thank Hangyu Lin (\url{https://github.com/avalonstrel/NeuralCollapse/tree/mlp}), Cheng Shi (\url{https://github.com/DaDaCheng/Re-equi-sepa}), and Ben Zhou (\url{https://github.com/Slash0BZ/data-separation/tree/main/reproduction}) for reproducing our experimental results.
+This research was supported in part by NSF grants CCF-1934876 and CAREER DMS-1847415, and an Alfred Sloan Research Fellowship.}